st2092/ge-notifier/README.md

 C:\Python27\python.exe <path-to-ge-notifier-dirctory>\check_ge.py
 ```

+Alternatively, you can run the cmd file to run the script on Windows.

 When the script is done processing, you'll get a pop up letting you know how your items are doing.

 ![Main Interface](/imgs/main-interface.PNG)